anras5/ordinal-regression-reduced/README.md

 └── src
     ...
     ├── data
     │   ├── building                         # defines the dataset type
     │   │   ├── dataset.csv                  # defines the dataset (could be an original dataset or synethetic)
+    │   │   ├── corr                         # directory with correlation matrix
+    │   │   │   └── dataset_correlation.png  # correlation matrix of the dataset
-    │   │   └── output               # output directory with results
+    │   │   └── output-dataset               # output directory with results (for dataset.csv)
     │   │       └── preferences_1            # results for "one" preference
     │   │           └── plots                # plots for the results (contains heatmap and lineplot)
     │   ├── ceiling-structures
     ...
 ```